uraimo/SwiftyGPIO/README.md

 * [Swift...
 Swift Everywhere](https://medium.com/@darthpelo/swift-swift-everywhere-eba445ef2bcd) - A tutorial that builds a complete platform, an iOS app controlling leds through a Vapor-based REST service.
 * [Bluetooth Smart Lock](https://github.com/colemancda/Lock) - A smart lock controller with companion iOS app that unlocks 12v solenoid locks via Bluetooth.

+### Support libraries
+*Additional libraries that could be useful for your IoT projects.*

+* [SwiftyGFX](https://github.com/3Qax/SwiftyGFX) - A library with generic graphical functions useful when working with dot matrix displays.
+* [PureSwift's Bluetooth](https://github.com/PureSwift/Bluetooth) - A suite of projects to add Bluetooth functionality to your  Linux projects.

 ## Additional documentation